carrieprice78/website/content/guides/pubmed/_index.md

 2. Choose Other login options.
 3. Scroll to the bottom and click New here?
 Sign up.
 4. Choose More sign up options.
-5. Search for Towson University.
+5. Search for your institution.
-6. You should be able to use your TU NetID.
+6. You should be able to use your institution credentials.
 You will need to verify your email.

-You should now be able to sign in with your TU credentials.
+You may choose another option if you do not want to use your institution.